balki96/Customer-Personality-Analyis---Ineuron-project/README.md

   Customer segmentation is done to offer a better relationship with our customers.
 Not every customer likes the same service,       segmenting your customers will provide them with a better service quality.

 ### Data pre-processing and EDA
+- Check the data available from the repository.
 - Refer code for pre-processing techniques
 - refer CPA.ipynb in repository